-Abstract-Dynamic games are an effective paradigm for dealing with the control of multiple interacting actors.
-This paper introduces ALGAMES (Augmented Lagrangian GAME-theoretic Solver), a solver that handles trajectory optimization problems with multiple actors and general nonlinear state and input constraints.
-Its novelty resides in satisfying the first order optimality conditions with a quasi-Newton root-finding algorithm and rigorously enforcing constraints using an augmented Lagrangian formulation.
+Abstract Dynamic games are an effective paradigm for dealing with the control of multiple interacting actors.
+This paper introduces ALGAMES (Augmented Lagrangian GAMEtheoretic Solver), a solver that handles trajectory-optimization problems with multiple actors and general nonlinear state and input constraints.
+Its novelty resides in satisfying the first-order optimality conditions with a quasi-Newton rootfinding algorithm and rigorously enforcing constraints using an augmented Lagrangian method.
 We evaluate our solver in the context of autonomous driving on scenarios with a strong level of interactions between the vehicles.
 We assess the robustness of the solver using Monte Carlo simulations.
-It is able to reliably solve complex problems like ramp merging with three vehicles three times faster than a state-of-the-art DDP-based approach.
-A model predictive control (MPC) implementation of the algorithm, running at more than 60Hz, demonstrates ALGAMES' ability to mitigate the "frozen robot" problem on complex autonomous driving scenarios like merging onto a crowded highway.
+It is able to reliably solve complex problems like ramp merging with three vehicles three times faster than a stateof-the-art DDP-based approach.
+A model-predictive control (MPC) implementation of the algorithm, running at more than 60 Hz, demonstrates ALGAMES' ability to mitigate the "frozen robot" problem on complex autonomous driving scenarios like merging onto a crowded highway.